Period of 12 months – stretching over two calendar years – during which teaching takes place, i.e. lessons, exercises and laboratory activities.

 - “Lyceum” high schools, divided into six different types: classical, linguistic, scientific (with the novelty option of an “applied sciences” course), human sciences (with the economic-social option), music and dance, and artistic. –

 - Technical schools, divided into two sectors: economic and technological, within which are 11 study paths.

 - Vocational schools, divided into two sectors: services and industry, within which are 6 study paths.

 Period: academic year 2003/2004 – academic year 2017/2018.

-As reported on the ANS website: “an administrative archive in which all students signed up to the Italian university system are registered.
+As shown on the http://anagrafe.miur.it/index.php website, ANS “is an administrative repository in which the members of the Italian university system are registered.
 Through this portal, the MIUR allows for the archive to be consulted in real time, with information on enrolments, registrations and degrees of all universities authorized to issue a university degree (both state and non-state).
-The data present in the ANS is submitted monthly by the universities, so they may vary with each monthly update.”
+Student data are submitted by universities monthly, and updated by TuscanyOpenResearch, and may therefore vary from month to month.